bhenze/gethalyzer/README.md

 * Should I make a new log level for the logs?
 * When an error occurs in the worker, why do we shift() vs pop() some tx requests vs others? - e.g. miner/miner/worker.go:commitTransactions:777
+* I would expect the balances on my accounts to change once the transaction has been added to block.
+However, after the block is mined the balances for both accounts remain this same.
+What am I missing here?

 ---